 Temporary orders

-Getting divorced can take up to a year or more.
-"Temporary orders" define what happens in the meantime — for example, who the kids will live with, how you'll split up your things, like your home or car, and if your spouse will help you pay for living expenses.
+Getting divorced can sometimes take up to a year or more.
+You can ask for "temporary orders" to define what happens in the meantime — for example, who the kids will live with, how you'll split up your things, like your home or car, and if your spouse will help you pay for living expenses.

 Getting a divorce can take between a few months and a year or more.
-It's important to have a "court order," or an official direction from the court, to lay out what will happen during that time.
+It's optional to ask for a "court order," or an official direction from the court, to lay out what will happen during that time.
 Where will the kids live?
 Who pays what bills?
 Who takes the car?

 Types of temporary orders

-You should file requests for temporary orders if you need immediate decisions from the judge about anything important before the divorce is final.
+You can file requests for temporary orders if you need immediate decisions from the judge about anything important before the divorce is final.
 For example:

 How to ask for temporary orders